Academic Policies and Regulations

 The convenience of Kettering University Online’s format enables students to ‘attend’ class from home, work, a vacation spot, the airport, or any other remote location at which they have access to a computer and high-speed Internet.
 All assignments and communication are required through Blackboard.
 Online Professors do not accept assignment via email, FAX or other options.

 While each course has specific due dates, students are given the flexibility to complete their degree at their own pace, provided they complete the program within six years.
 Students may take as many as four (4) courses in a twelve (12) week term or as few as one (1) course per twelve week term.
 It is also possible to take entire terms off to tend to other responsibilities.
 Most graduate students take one or two classes per term, which may allow them to complete the program in less than two years.
-It is possible, however, to complete a Master program in as little as nine (9) months.
+It is expected that most students take a minimum of five (5) courses a year.
+It is possible to complete a Master's program in as little as nine (9) months.

 Questions: Contact the Office of Graduate Programs for all On Campus Programs